Libya–Pakistan relations: 1960s–70s: OIC conference in Lahore

 After staging a coup d'état against King Idris of Libya in 1969, Muammar Gaddafi grew his relations with the Marxist circle of Pakistan.
-During the height of the war with India in 1971, Libyan leader Gaddafi personally directed a strongly worded letter to Indian Prime Minister Indira Gandhi accusing her of aggression against Pakistan in 1971, which endeared him to all Pakistanis.
+At the height of the war with India in 1971, Libyan leader Gaddafi personally directed a strongly worded letter to Indian Prime Minister Indira Gandhi, accusing her of aggression against Pakistan in 1971, which endeared him to all Pakistanis.

 The foreign relations of Libya and Pakistan began to grow in the 1970s when the Pakistani populace began to notice Gaddafi who paid his first state visit to Pakistan to attend the Organisation of the Islamic Conference (OIC) held in Lahore, in 1974.
-In a televised speech given by Gaddafi at the meeting of the Organisation of the Islamic Conference, he declared his support for Pakistan to pursue the development of nuclear technology, an issue which had been made a hot-topic by the United States.
+In a televised speech at the OIC meeting, Gaddafi declared his support for Pakistan to pursue the nuclear technology, an issue which had been made a hot-topic by the United States.
 When he came to Pakistan to attend the second Islamic Summit Conference in 1974, he stated, "Pakistan is the fort of Islam."

 On Pakistan's Left-wing sphere specifically the Pakistan Peoples Party (PPP), Gaddafi was respectable and a popular figure who had many inter-personal relations with Pakistan's Marxist circle.
 According to the American political correspondent, the Time, Gaddafi was one of many financial supporter of Pakistan's clandestine atomic deterrence projects.
-In his honour, the Prime Minister Zulfikar Ali Bhutto had named the Gaddafi cricket stadium in Lahore, the largest in the country, after him.
+Prime Minister Zulfikar Ali Bhutto had named the Gaddafi cricket stadium in Lahore, the largest in the country, after him.
 At many instance of Gaddafi, Bhutto decided to delegate Libya in its efforts to build its nuclear program, roughly based on Pakistan's motivation.

 The general elections held in 1977 saw the overwhelming victory of Left-wing sphere.
 At an instance of rightist alliance, PNA, a violent civil disobedience movement led the successful imposition of martial law, under codename: Operation Fair Play, at midnight on 4 July 1977.
 This martial law led by Chief of Army Staff General Muhammad Zia-ul-Haq immediately removed the Marxist influence in the government.
 Periodically, all ties built with the Gaddafi was limited in 1977; eventually cutting off all ties and military assistance with Libya in 1978.